 Once the bulb is assigned to the room which corresponds to the room the bulb will be used in, press “Done”.

-The room information will refresh, and you will see that the total number of bulbs in the “Bedroom” is three (as indicated by the total of the numbers next to the red lightbulb icon and the grey lightbulb icon.)
+The room information will refresh, and you will see that the total number of bulbs in the “Bedroom” is three (as indicated by the total of the numbers next to the red bulb icon and the grey bulb icon.)